takuya4880/MHD-3dmlw/README.md

-MHD-3dmlw
+cofortran
 =========

-3D MHD code of modified lax-wendroff scheme with co-array fortran
+2D-MHD code for parallel calculation with co-array fortran